ibm-cloud-docs/cis/edge-certificates.md

 Unlike universal or advanced certificates, {{site.data.keyword.cis_short_notm}} doesn't manage the issuance or renewal of custom certificates.
 You are responsible for uploading, updating, and tracking the expiration dates of your custom certificates.

 The number of certificates you can use depends on your plan.
 See [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison) for more information.
 If you need more, submit a support case.
-See [Creating support cases](/docs/account?topic=account-open-case&interface=ui)
+For more information, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui).
 {: note}

 ### Selecting certificates for a hostname